-Bentley has forged a music career to be jealous of and his reign as independent pioneer continues with the release of his most personal album to date “Unravelling”.
-Described as “one of those ‘watch and learn’ artists” he has single-handedly amassed over 24 million combined YouTube hits, and 6.2 million artist sales.
+Bentley has forged a music career to be jealous of and his reign as independent pioneer continues with his 10th anniversary in 2019.
+Described as “one of those ‘watch and learn’ artists” (Jammerzine) he has single-handedly amassed over 30 million YouTube hits, and 6.2 million artist sales.

-Inspired by the soaring melodies and spiritual influences to their mainstream music, Bentley introduced himself to the Japanese industry in 2009 and after getting to grips with the language soon found himself with 3 different offers of a record deal.
-Deciding to sign with EMI / Universal Music, he tested the waters with the debut single “Sunaoninaretara FINAL NIGHT”.
+Inspired by the soaring melodies and spiritual influences to their mainstream music, Bentley introduced himself to the Japanese industry in 2008 and in 2009 his label tested audiences with the debut single “Sunaoninaretara FINAL NIGHT”.
 Without any promotion or radio play Bentley shocked the label by immediately selling over 30,000 copies placing the song in the top 5 of Japan’s International Chart.
-The single was quickly followed by the album “TRANS//LATION” which saw Bentley become the first ever British artist to release a Japanese album on a major label.
+The single was quickly followed by the album “TRANS//LATION” which saw Bentley become the first ever British artist to release a Japanese album on a major label (EMI Universal).

-Bentley continued his success in Japan with various projects including the 2012 album “UPGRADE 1.0” which saw him collaborate with native artists for the first time including May J. After working together on “UPGRADE” May J. was enamoured by Ben’s sounds and called on him to write and produce for her next album.
+Bentley continued his success in Japan with various projects including the 2012 album “UPGRADE 1.0” which saw him collaborate with native artists for the first time including May J. She was enamoured by Ben’s sound and called on him to write and produce for her next album.
 Ben’s work also caught the attention of May J.’s record label AVEX who signed him to their management arm as he became the first ever foreign writer and first ever foreign producer to join Japan’s biggest music company.
 Ironic that it was also the same management label of Ayumi Hamasaki who offered her personal approval of Bentley’s debut at the start of his Japanese career.

-Bouncing back with a bang in early 2017 European dance masters Marq Aurel and Rayman Rave released “Have a Nice Day” written by and featuring Bentley which reached #2 in the Taiwanese Chart as well as breaking the German Dance Top 30 and iTunes Singapore Chart.
-But that was simply a warm-up to the main event; the release of Bentley’s most personal, painful and poignant album to date – “Unravelling”
+Also in 2017 European dance masters Marq Aurel and Rayman Rave released “Have a Nice Day” written by and featuring Bentley which reached #2 in the Taiwanese Chart as well as breaking the German Dance Top 30 and iTunes Singapore Chart.